ShanghaitechGeekPie/shtulan-rust/README.md

 ## Introduction

 No doubt the authentication interface in Shangahitech is stupid and annoying.
 As geeks, we surely wish to save time and eyeballs.
-The project of [*WifiLoginer*](../../../WifiLoginer) is a good try, which take advantage of python's high scalability.
+The project of [*WifiLoginer*](../../../WifiLoginer) is a good try, which takes advantage of python's high scalability.
 This project aims at implementing a Rust version with less runtime cost.

 ## To-do list